-- 1. Participants will be able to operationally define security. - 2.
-Participants will list the five steps involved in planning and administering a comprehensive security system. - 3.
-Participants will identify ten variables which must be examined in analyzing the facts about security in a community. - Participants will define goals, objectives, and tasks as they relate to developing program strategies. - Participants will describe "check," "treat," and "cure" security actions and define management's differing role in implementing such actions.

-6. Participants will list the five categories of program evaluation.

-7. Participants will define the ten major elements of a proposal.
+- 1. You will be able to operationally define security. - You will be able to list the five steps involved in planning and administering a comprehensive security system. - 3.
+You will be able to identify ten variables which must be examined in analyzing the facts about security in a community. - 4.
+You will be able to define goals, objectives, and tasks as they relate to developing program strategies. - 5.
+You will be able to describe "check," "treat," and "cure" security actions and define management's differing role in implementing such actions. - 6.
+You will be able to list the five categories of program evaluation. - 7.
+You will be able to define the ten major elements of a proposal.